 1. Weight

 Your shovel should be lightweight but sturdy, about 1.5 kg (a little over 3 lbs).
 Reducing the weight of the shovel, which is unproductive weight, increases shoveling efficiency.
 The amount of muscular effort required in shoveling depends on the total weight of the shovel combined with the weight of the load it carries.
-Snow can vary in weight depending on the type (powdery or wet), but the weight of the shovel is something you can control.
+Snow can vary in weight depending on the type (powdery or wet), but the weight of the shovel is something you can control.2.
+Length

 The handle length should reach your chest to reduce the amount of forward bending.
 The handle should be long enough so you don't have to stoop.
 At a minimum, the shovel (blade plus handle) should be elbow height when standing upright.